I-Segmenter: Integer-Only Vision Transformer for Efficient Semantic Segmentation: Ablation studies

 \subsection{Effect of Interpolation Choice and Normalization in Mask Refinement}

 We investigate the impact of two key decoder-side modifications: replacing bilinear upsampling with nearest-neighbor interpolation, and removing the L2-normalization layer.
 To assess their effect, we measure the mIoU of I-Segmenter in the one-shot PTQ setting under different configurations.
 Results are reported in Table~\ref{tab:Interpolation_and_L2Norm}.
+As expected, the highest mIoU scores are obtained when both bilinear interpolation and L2 normalization are preserved.
+In fact, nearest-neighbor interpolation introduces discretization artifacts, resulting in pixelation and jagged boundaries.
+These effects are particularly pronounced at object boundaries and in fine-grained regions, where both PTQ and QAT exhibit staircase-like edges and fragmented predictions (see Figure~\ref{fig:appendix_predictions} in \ref{sec:app2}).
 Removing L2 normalization introduces a consistent, though relatively minor, degradation of approximately 0.9 mIoU points on average, suggesting that normalization through requantization slightly perturbs the output distribution.
+However, introducing fixed-point arithmetic to replace L2 normalization comes at significant modeling and implementation complexity, therefore we opted for removing the operation completely and ensuring strict integer-only inference.
 By contrast, the interpolation choice has a more pronounced effect.
 Replacing bilinear with nearest-neighbor interpolation leads to a substantial accuracy drop, averaging 1.7 mIoU points.
 While computationally simpler and integer-friendly, nearest-neighbor interpolation sacrifices the ability to capture smooth and nuanced boundaries, effectively mapping all pixels within an upsampled region to the same class.
-As expected, the highest mIoU scores are obtained when both bilinear interpolation and L2 normalization are preserved.
 The observed gap, averaging 3.4 mIoU points, reflects the current performance cost of enforcing strict integer portability.
 Improvements to the normalization and interpolation steps are left to future work.